nth-chile/jaredsalzano.com-old/_posts/2017-07-09-Deadtunes.live.md

 {{slide['start']}}

 I took an unnecessary step that allowed me to learn how to build a MongoDB database and query it from server-side JavaScript.
-I wrote a script that iterates through the items in the Archive database, extracting the relevant data and inserting it into a MongoDB database.
+I wrote a script that iterates through the items in the Archive database, extracts the relevant data and inserts it into a MongoDB database.

 {{slide['end']}}

 {{slide['start']}}

-Then, I used Express JS to build a RESTful API so that, for instance, `http://deadtunes.live/api/1975-08-13` returns a JSON response including relevant data about the recordings of each song the Grateful Dead played on August 13, 1975.
+Then, I used Express JS to build a RESTful API so that, for instance, <code style='word-break: break-all'>http://deadtunes.live/api/1975-08-13</code> returns a JSON response including relevant data about the recordings of each song the Grateful Dead played on August 13, 1975.

 {{slide['end']}}

 {{slide['start']}}

 When the user selects a year, date or track, the client-side code looks at the URL hash and uses it to query the API and update the DOM.
-Voila, a SPA.
+Voila &mdash; a SPA.

-{{slide['end']}}

-{{slide['start']}}

 <a class='link-button-2' href='http://deadtunes.live/' target='_blank'>Go check it out!</a>